whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

   1. Navigate to the 'Shared with Me' tab on the Browse page
   1. Confirm that you see the Tale from step 1
   1. Confirm that you can't edit the Workspace, External Data, or metadata
+  1. Unshare tale with User B
+  1. Note modal displays that tale has been unshared.

 * [ ] Case 2: Sharing with 'Can Edit' permissions
   1. Create a new Tale